How to Track Your Baby's Growth: A Guide to Understanding Growth Charts

 Baby Girls Growth Chart: Birth to 24 Months

-• Head circumference: A soft tape measure is wrapped around the widest part of your baby’s head from above the eyebrows, passing above the ears, to the back of her head.
+• Head circumference: A soft tape measure will be wrapped around the widest part of your baby’s head, passing above the eyebrows and ears to the back of the head, ensuring an accurate measurement.

 What Are the Percentiles?

-But, this one point doesn't provide the complete picture.
-Your provider will assess several values over time to see the trend of how your child is growing in comparison to the average growth curve shown on the chart.
+But, this one point doesn't show the complete picture.
+Your child’s provider will assess several values over time to determine the trend of how your baby is growing compared to the average growth curve on the chart.

-As your baby grows, the diaper size that fits her perfectly will change, too.
+As your baby grows, the diaper size will change, too.
 Take a look at our diaper size and weight chart to make sure that your baby’s diaper fits comfortably and has no leaks or blowouts.
+And, take the quiz below to make sure your baby has the perfect size!

 What Happens if My Baby’s Growth Pattern Changes?